 If you're unsure of a seller's expertise or competency for your needs, address it.
 Ask them for the examples, certifications, or references that will put you at ease.

 How will you approach implementation of X?

 #PRO TIP: Vague questions (at this point) don't do anyone any favors.
 You have specific expectations, whether you realize it or not.
 So if you're having problems writing exact requirement questions, collaborate with someone outside the situation who can help challenge assumptions.

 Besides getting pricing and approach details, the RFP is a great place to get info on how you will work together.
 Ask how you can reduce risk, save time, and save money.
 Below are some examples.

-- How are you monitoring and staying ahead of trends in our industry?
+How are you monitoring and staying ahead of trends in your industry?
 (Works as a kind of litmus test).

-Conclusion: RFI vs. RFP which do you send?
+Conclusion: RFI vs. RFP vs. RFQ: Which do you send?

-Bottom line, RFI or RFP?
-If you're shopping for very specific services and know exactly what you want, then an RFP is your best best.
-But if you're "fishing" for ideas or trying to get a overview of your vendors, then the simpler RFI might be the better choice.
+Bottom line, RFI, RFQ, or RFP?
+If you're shopping for very specific services and know exactly what you want, then an RFQ is your best best.
+If you're close to a purchase but open to ideas, an RFP is probably the way to go.
+If you’re just trying to get an overview of your vendors or see if there’s a solution to your pain, then the simpler RFI might be the better choice.
+Learn more: